-How to get the most out of hiring a SaaS marketing agency (and avoid common pitfalls)
+How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

-A lot of SaaS companies will hire a marketing agency to help them fix their acquisition model or positioning.
+A lot of B2B SaaS companies will hire a marketing agency to help them fix their pipeline and revenue.
 They think it’ll be plain sailing once they find the right agency and that soon they’ll be able to reliably scale trials and demos.

 But the reality is not always so straightforward.
 In fact, one of the main points of failure for agencies and clients alike is their onboarding process.